uhm-campus-energy/grid-assignments/tutorial.md

 your DB login needs `UPDATE` permission there.
 To go back to the CSV, set `DATA_BACKEND=csv` (or remove it) and restart.

+- **Backend starts cleanly but every request errors with `connection to server at "127.0.0.1", port 6543 ...
+Connection refused`** → the SSH tunnel was never opened (or the VPN isn't connected).
+The backend boots fine with no database, so an `Application startup complete` log does **not** mean the DB is reachable.
+  Connect the VPN, open the tunnel (step 2), confirm `nc -z localhost 6543 && echo UP`, then restart the backend.
+(This is the most common first-run mistake.)
-- **App hangs ~30s then errors** → the SSH tunnel (or VPN) dropped.
+- **App hangs ~30s then errors** → the SSH tunnel (or VPN) dropped mid-session.
   Reconnect the VPN if needed, then restart the tunnel.
 - **`/api/health` says `"csv"`** → `.env` wasn't read; ensure `DATA_BACKEND=db`
   and that you started uvicorn from the project root.
 - **Reads work but Save fails** → your DB login lacks `UPDATE` on